darHH/tp/docs/UserGuide.md

 > 💡 **Tip**: Take note of the indices as they're needed when deleting sports from the global list.

-#### Deleting a Sport from Global List of Sports
+#### Delete Sport from Global List of Sports

-Remove a sport from the global sports list.
+Removes sport from the global sports list.

 **Format**:
 ```